Accidents at work statistics

 The data generally relate to all economic activities, unless otherwise specified; for example, the analysis in Figures 3 and 4 covers NACE Rev. 2 Sections A and C to N. Because the frequency of accidents at work varies between NACE activities (high risk activities include agriculture, manufacturing, construction and transport) a standardisation process is performed to facilitate the comparison of national data.
 A direct standardisation method is used with weights calculated for the European reference population (EU-28): the weights represent the proportion of the reference (working) population in each NACE activity.
 For each EU Member State the national incidence rates are calculated for each NACE activity and these are combined using the fixed set of EU weights to produce an overall standardised incidence rate for the Member State concerned; more details are available in a methodological note.

 In addition, changes in the way data are collected and processed in the EU Member States may have an influence on the number and incidence of accidents at work in a particular year.
-Note that Finnish data for 2014 are still missing from the data published on the Eurostat website (as of November 2016); it is expected that these missing data will be available at the beginning 2017.
-Moreover, on 30 June 2016 a number of derogations from provisions in the EU regulation governing European Statistics on Accidents at Work (ESAW) ended in several of the Member States.
+For example, on 30 June 2016 a number of derogations from provisions in the EU regulation governing European Statistics on Accidents at Work (ESAW) ended in several of the Member States.
 This had a significant effect on the data concerning accidents at work for reference year 2014.
 For example, for the first time French data included full coverage of all employees in economic sectors covered by NACE Rev. 2 Sections A–S; this led to a substantial increase in the number of accidents recorded in France (compared with 2013).
 In a similar vein, for the first time the 2014 data for Belgium included information pertaining to accidents in the public sector and this also resulted in an increase in the reported number of accidents.
 At the same time, in 2016 some correction factors were removed from Greek data by the national statistical office due to methodological issues which caused a very considerable reduction in the number of accidents reported for reference year 2014 (compared with 2013); it is expected that a more complete Greek dataset will be received in the coming years, which should increase the reported number of accidents again.
 Finally, Dutch and Norwegian data (the latter are not included in the EU-28 total) for the 2014 reference year for non-fatal accidents displayed a significant decrease due to methodological issues.
 If the Belgian, Greek, French, Dutch and Finnish data were removed from the EU-28 total, the development in the total number of accidents between 2013 and 2014 would be almost unchanged, with a very small increase of 0.03 %.

 A safe, healthy working environment is a crucial factor in an individual’s quality of life and is also a collective concern.
 EU Member State governments recognise the social and economic benefits of better health and safety at work.
 Reliable, comparable, up-to-date statistical information is vital for setting policy objectives and adopting suitable policy measures and preventing actions.